 - Next apply your treatment serums as your skin will now be perfectly prepped for absorbing awesome skin clearing ingredients.
-I like to use a thicker serum (currently using Evolve Hyaluronic Serum 200) followed by a vitamin C serum (currently using YTTP Serum).
 Use the same tapping method for optimum absorption and circulation to the skin.

 - Complete the 7 Skin Method by sealing and locking in that moisture with a non-comedogenic moisturiser or a couple of drops of organic Rosehip oil.
 For oily skin types, my absolute all-time favourite moisturiser is the OY!
 Cleansing Moisturiser.

 There’s no shortage of facial mists and toners on the market and the great thing about them is that they’re often safe for those with acne as they rarely contain heavy, comedogenic ingredients.
 However, the 7 Skin Method is an amazing opportunity to layer up and feed your skin some incredible acne fighting ingredients so when shopping for a facial mist, keep an eye out for these key acne fighting ingredients: